Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations

 \subsection{Ablating \bgswaps}

-To characterize which components of the \bgswaps~ pipeline matter and how much, we perform systematic ablations.
-As shown in Table \ref{tab:ablations}, we found that each independent component of \bgswaps~ leads to a performance improvement (in contrast with \bgrm).
-In particular, we find benefits when employing each of the following (with $p=0.1$): \bgrand~ in the query; \bgrand~ in the positive key; background matched negative.
+To characterize which components of the \bgswaps~augmentation matter and how much, we perform systematic ablations.
+As shown in Table \ref{tab:ablations}, we found that each independent component of \bgswaps~leads to a performance improvement (in contrast with \bgrm).
+In particular, we find benefits when employing each of the following: \bgrand~in the query ($p=0.1$); \bgrand~in the positive key ($p=0.1$); background matched negative ($p=0.2$).
 Notably, the improvements from randomized backgrounds in $q$ and $k^+$ stack superlinearly (Table \ref{tab:ablations}d), suggesting that incorporating both of these augmentations provides a greater advantage due to their interaction than either does independently; using background matched negatives further improves performance substantially (Table \ref{tab:ablations}e).
 As in the control experiments in Section \ref{sec:bgrand}, to minimize confound stemming from mask quality, we use higher quality foreground masks generated by U$^2$Net for these ablations.

 There is significant design flexibility in how one could implement \bgswaps.
 For example, is it a better teaching signal to have independent or correlated background augmentations in the query/positive and the negatives?
 Is it better to have a negative whose background matches the query or the positive?
 We find that \bgswaps~is robust to these specific choices (Appendix \ref{app:ablations}), making it a promising candidate for more general deployment in augmentation pipelines.